Prompting, explained simply

 Why prompting is powerful

 • Uses natural language.
-You don’t need special syntax or terminology.
+No special syntax - just clear English.

 • Delivers instant results.
 Build and iterate in seconds.

 • Enables fast debugging.
-Ask a question or describe an issue to resolve it.
+Describe a problem, and Rocket helps resolve it.

 • Improves with use.
-The more intentional your prompts, the better the results.
+The clearer your intent, the better Rocket performs.

 Common prompt mistakes to avoid

 Even if your idea is clear in your head, Rocket only sees what you type.
-These are a few early mistakes we see often and easy ways to avoid them.
+Here’s how to avoid common pitfalls:

 Don’t: Be vague.